Florida coast facing historic flood threat from Hurricane Milton

 Storm surge

-A storm surge warning has been issued for coastal Southwest Florida with some areas including Tampa Bay forecast to get 10-to-15 feet of storm surge (3m to 4.5m).
+A flood warning has been issued for coastal Southwest Florida with some areas including Tampa Bay forecast to get 10-to-15 feet of storm surge (3m to 4.5m).

 “That level of storm surge would be catastrophic for the Tampa metro area, inundating low-lying areas,” Phil Klotzbach, a meteorologist at Colorado State University, told Al Jazeera.